CDTFA Pursues Back Taxes and Future Sales Tax From Third-Party Sellers

 The CDTFA’s aggressive actions have resulted in push-back from numerous industry groups, and recently that has expanded to include California’s own Treasurer.
 In a recent letter dated March 8, 2019, Fiona Ma, Treasurer for the State of California, submitted a letter to the Governor of California demanding that the CDTFA cease any prospective or retroactive pursuit of sales tax from third-party resellers.

 Treasurer Ma’s letter, which has been made publicly available states that because online retailers essentially step into the shoes of third-party sellers, they are exclusively qualified to collect and remit sales tax to the state.
-In support of this contention, she points out that these online platform marketplaces maintain significant control over customer information, marketing, customer disputes, and return policies, as well as the storage, packaging, process of payment, logistics and delivery of the products.
+In support of this contention, she points out that these online platform marketplaces maintain significant control over customer information, marketing, customer disputes, and return policies, as well as the storage, packaging, process of payment, logistics, and delivery of the products.
 In addition, the customers that purchase a third-party seller’s goods from these online retailers are bound by a contract with the online retailer, not the third-party seller.

 Despite the fact that third-party sellers do not direct their inventory to California and are often never told that their product will end up in California, the CDTFA claims that third-party sellers, rather than the online retailers, are retailers under state law and thus responsible to collect and remit sales tax to California.
 In an attempt to collect on these taxes, the CDTFA has issued threats of audit to many small businesses in California, claiming these businesses owe eight (8) years of back taxes and, at times, threatening felony prosecution and imprisonment.

 Treasure Ma criticizes this approach by the CDTFA as an unlawful and unconstitutional disregard for the plain language of California law, which is causing many third-party sellers to lose their businesses and face bankruptcy.
 She further claims that because thirty-eight percent (38%) of third-party sellers are in China, enforcement is often impractical and beyond the reach of the CDTFA.
-She concludes her letter to the Governor with a reminder that, in the spirit of California’s state laws, public polices, and values, the government must not only protect small businesses, but also the integrity of the state tax system.
+She concludes her letter to the Governor with a reminder that, in the spirit of California’s state laws, public policies, and values, the government must not only protect small businesses, but also the integrity of the state tax system.
 She calls on the Governor to further these objectives by making it clear that no third-party seller will be accountable for prospective or retroactive sales tax as a result of selling goods using an online retail marketplace.